25 Amazing Things to Do in Yerevan, Armenia in 2023

 About the author:

 Steve Rohan is a writer from Essex, England.
-He has travelled to over 60 countries, lived in China and Hong Kong, and is now living the digital nomad life on the road.
+He has traveled to over 60 countries, lived in Armenia, China and Hong Kong, and is now living the digital nomad life on the road.

 Where I am now: Yerevan, Armenia 🇦🇲